U-siro/LPOPBancho/README.md

 - [ ] Screenshot

 # How to connect?
-Check out out other repo, [osu!connect](https://github.com/Castar/osu-connect/tree/master).
+Check out our other repo, [osu!connect](https://github.com/Castar/osu-connect/tree/master).